A zit in the ear’s a pain in the rear!

 Enjoy having earbuds or the occasional cotton swab be the only things in your precious ears once again.

-Why am I getting pimples in my ear?
+Why am I getting ear pimples?

 Pimples — small, reddish, inflamed lumps, plump with yellowish painful pus — are skin sores.
 They’re one way that acne can present itself.